twisteroidambassador/ptadapter/README.md

 persistent and writable.
 After first run, the server will save its keys to the states directory and read it from there for future runs.
 It will also write the appropriate client parameters there.

+# Ideas for Future Work

+Now that the reverse proxy is written in `asyncio`, it might make sense to rewrite the subprocess handling asynchronously as well.

+Also, with the script now being able to communicate to PT directly, implementing Extended ORPort support should not be too difficult.
+Extended ORPort would give us more detailed logging info for connected clients, as well as per-connection bandwidth control.